Earl Morrall: Playoffs

-Post-professional career
+Personal life

+During the 1960s, Morrall sold automobiles in Detroit during the NFL offseasons.

 Morrall became the quarterback coach at the University of Miami in 1979.
 During his time there, he worked with Jim Kelly, Bernie Kosar, Vinny Testaverde and Mark Richt.
 In 1989, he was elected to the Davie, Florida city council and eventually became mayor.
 Morrall resigned as mayor to run for the Florida House of Representatives District 97 seat as a Republican in 1992 but lost the election.

 During a 1989 interview, Morrall was asked what it took to come off the bench and be an effective quarterback and team leader.
 His response was, "When you get the chance to do the job, you have to do the job.
 That's all there is to it."

 He died on April 25, 2014, at his son's home in Fort Lauderdale, Florida.
 He was 79.
 After death, examination of his brain disclosed that he had grade 4 (the most serious stage) chronic traumatic encephalopathy.
 He is one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.

+In popular culture

+In 2026, Morrall's name gained attention in Spain due to the television game show Pasapalabra, after becoming the final answer in el rosco from Rosa Rodríguez, granting her a €2,716,000 jackpot (the show's all-time highest).
+The difficulty of the question, as American football has little following in Spain, led to criticism in social networks, with theories of the game being rigged, especially after Rodríguez stated his approval with the taxes paid from the prize.
+Rodríguez assured she had checked the answer during her training, and her rival, Manuel Pascual, affirmed it as well.